VinGarcia/structi/README.md

 }
 ```

-The above example loads data from a global state into the struct.
+### Loading data from a map:

-This second example will fill a struct with the values of an input map:
+This second example will fill a struct with the values of an input map, and it will
+also handle nested substructs using recursion:

 ```golang
 package main